Yuval Ruppin

 Copied!

-Yuval Ruppin is a Managing Director with Alvarez & Marsal Tax in New York.
-He works in the Global Transaction Tax group.
+Yuval Ruppin is a Managing Director with Alvarez & Marsal Tax in Miami.
+He is part of A&M's National Tax Office and specializes in partnership taxation, with an emphasis on M&A.

-Mr. Ruppin has advised clients across multiple industries including retail, manufacturing, energy and infrastructure, technology, and financial services.
-He focuses on tax matters in connection with domestic and cross-border M&A, including tax due diligence, cash tax modeling, debt financing, global tax structuring, and the integration of existing and acquired businesses.
+Mr. Ruppin has advised private equity and strategic clients across virtually all sectors, including retail, manufacturing, infrastructure, technology, and financial services.
+He has managed many cross-border and domestic projects, including tax due diligence, global tax structuring, cash tax modeling, debt financing, spin-offs, and business integrations.

-Before joining A&M, Mr. Ruppin was part of the Transaction Tax practice at EY in New York.
-There, he performed tax due diligence and transaction-structuring services in connection with private equity and corporate client acquisitions, dispositions, and refinancing transactions.
-Before that, he worked at the Assessment Office of Large Enterprises within the Israel Tax Authority, where he assessed income tax for some of the country’s largest corporations, including banks, insurance companies, and conglomerates.
+Prior to joining A&M, Mr. Ruppin was part of the Transaction Tax practice at EY in New York.
+There, he performed tax due diligence and structuring for private equity and corporate clients across a broad array of transactions.
+Before that, Mr. Ruppin worked at the Assessment Office of Large Enterprises with the Israel Tax Authority, where he assessed income tax for some of Israel’s largest corporations, including banks, insurance companies, and conglomerates.

-Mr. Ruppin earned an LLB and a bachelor’s degree in business administration (accounting), both summa cum laude, from the Interdisciplinary Center Herzliya, Israel, and an LLM in taxation (with the highest distinction) from Georgetown University Law Center, Washington DC.
-He is a member of the New York State Bar Association and a licensed Certified Public Accountant (CPA) in Israel.
+Mr. Ruppin earned a BBA (accounting) and an LLB (JD equivalent) from Reichman University in Israel (both summa cum laude) and an LLM in taxation (highest distinction) from Georgetown University Law Center.
+He is a member of the New York State Bar and a licensed Certified Public Accountant (CPA) in Israel.

 Insights By This Professional